FOSSEE/learn_django/tutorial_4_django_views_templates/slides.md

 **Pre-requisites**

-In order to follow this tutorial, you need to know;
+In order to follow this tutorial, you need to know:
   - how to create models in django
   - If not, see the relevant django tutorial on http://spoken-tutorial.org